Crosby, Columbo, and Vallee

-Crosby, Columbo, and Vallee is a 1932 Warner Bros.
-Merrie Melodies cartoon short directed by Rudolf Ising.
-The short was released on March 19, 1932.
-It lampoons the popularity of crooners among young women, with popular crooners Bing Crosby, Russ Columbo, and Rudy Vallée being the namesake of the film.
+Crosby, Columbo, and Vallee is a 1932 American animated comedy short film directed by Rudolf Ising.
+It is the ninth film in the Merrie Melodies series, featuring the titular song by Dick Robertson.
+It was released on March 19, 1932.

 Title song

-The title song had earlier been recorded by Dick Robertson in 1931 (Perfect 12772B) and called upon men to fight "these public enemies" brought into homes via radio.
-It was probably the inspiration for the cartoon.
+The title song had been recorded by Dick Robertson in 1931 (Perfect 12772B) and called upon men to fight "these public enemies" brought into homes via radio.